AVbin/AVbin/README.md

 ``build.sh --help`` for usage information.

-If you are planning on distributing the self-built binary to anyone other than yourself, please create a "PRERELEASE" file in the root of the project directory containing a version modifier such as "-my-version". get_avbin_info()->version_string would then return "10-my-version" for a custom build of AVbin 10, while get_avbin_info()->version will still return the integer 10.
+If you are planning on distributing the self-built binary to anyone other than yourself, please create a `PRERELEASE` file in the root of the project directory containing a version modifier such as `-my-version`.
+`get_avbin_info()->version_string` would then return `10-my-version` for a custom build of AVbin 10, while `get_avbin_info()->version` will still return the integer `10`.

 Building for OS X
 -----------------

-Tested on OS X Lion (10.7) and Mountain Lion (10.8)
+On OS X Lion (10.7) and Mountain Lion (10.8)

 - Install Xcode (from Apple's App Store)
 - Open Xcode, and go to ``Preferences > Downloads > Components`` and install the Command Line Tools package.
-- Install yasm (You can install HomeBrew from http://mxcl.github.io/homebrew/ and then run 'brew install yasm' to install yasm)
+- Install yasm (You can install HomeBrew from http://brew.sh and then run `brew install yasm` to install yasm)
-- Obtain and install Auxiliary Tools for Xcode (from developer.apple.com > Mac Dev Center > Developer Downloads)
+- Obtain and install Auxiliary Tools for Xcode (from `developer.apple.com > Mac Dev Center > Developer Downloads`)
+- Run `./build.sh [desired options and target]`

+On OS X Mavericks (10.9)
+- Install Xcode from the App Store
+- Run `xcode-select --install` in your terminal and click `Install` on the dialog that pops up.
+- Install yasm (You can install HomeBrew from http://brew.sh and then run `brew install yasm` to install yasm)
-- Run ./build.sh [desired options and target]
+- Run `./build.sh [desired options and target]`

 Building for Linux